EVerest/EVerest/docs/tutorials/how_to_ocpp/index.rst

             - module_id: evse_manager
               implementation_id: evse

 Please note that this is not a complete configuration but it is only showing modules that are relevant for OCPP.

 Let's break this configuration down step by step.
 We can see the configuration of four modules within the everest configuration file (ocpp, system, auth, token_provider_rfid).
 The System and the JsDummyTokenProviderManual modules are simply loaded and need no configuration.
-For OCPP, the ChargePointConfigPath is specified and it has connections to:
+For OCPP, the ChargePointConfigPath is specified and it has connections to

-- evse_manager (not present in this config for reasons of clarity)
+- `evse_manager` (not present in this config for reasons of clarity)
-- system
+- `system`
-- auth
+- `auth`
-  - main: to provide and validate authorization requests
+  - `main`: to provide and validate authorization requests
-  - reservation: to handle reservations
+  - `reservation`: to handle reservations

-For the Auth module, the connection_timeout and the selection_algorithm is configured and it has connections
+For the Auth module, the `connection_timeout` and the `selection_algorithm` is configured and it has connections to

-- ocpp
+- `ocpp`
-  - auth_provider: to handle RemoteStartTransaction.req
+  - `auth_provider`: to handle RemoteStartTransaction.req
-  - auth_validator: to trigger Authorize.req
+  - `auth_validator`: to trigger Authorize.req
-- token_provider_rfid
+- `token_provider_rfid`
-- evse_manager :to provide authorization when provided token was validated
+- `evse_manager`: to provide authorization when provided token was validated

 This configuration will start EVerest with OCPP1.6.
 Authorization requests can be published by OCPP (using RemoteStartTransaction.req) or by a manual token provider (e.g. RFID-Reader).
 Authorization requests are received and forwarded by the Auth module.
 The only token validator that is configured is the OCPP module, which will use the Authorize.req as well as AuthorizationCache and LocalAuthListManagement to validate the requests.

 .. _logging: